pwrbob/hashcat/docs/hashcat-generic-attack-mode-development-guide.md

 ## Global vs Thread Context

 Hashcat supports compute devices of very different performance levels.
 For example, a session may include one CPU and five GPUs, each with different speeds.
-To feed each device efficiently, Hashcat creates a separate thread per device.
+To feed each device efficiently, hashcat creates a separate thread per device.

 This is why there are two context structures: